Submissions

 Black Hole News is seeking bold, emerging, and underrepresented voices.
 We’re drawn to work that feels unexpected; pieces that bend genre, disrupt convention, and rethink what deserves attention in the literary world.
 Send us writing that fractures the familiar.

 We also strongly encourage submissions from writers who have experienced marginalization or exclusion themselves.
-Literary spaces have historically centered certain voices over others, and we are committed to uplifting work—and writers—that have too often been left out.
+Literary spaces have historically centered certain voices over others, and we are committed to uplifting work, and writers, that have too often been left out.

 If it feels strange or too unconventional for other outlets, send it our way.
 That’s exactly what we’re interested in.